Biocentrism (ethics): Buddhism

 The Buddha's teachings encourage people "to live simply, to cherish tranquility, to appreciate the natural cycle of life".
 Buddhism emphasizes that everything in the universe affects everything else.
 "Nature is an ecosystem in which trees affect climate, the soil, and the animals, just as the climate affects the trees, the soil, the animals and so on.
 The ocean, the sky, the air are all interrelated, and interdependent—water is life and air is life."

 Although this holistic approach is more ecocentric than biocentric, it is also biocentric, as it maintains that all living things are important and that humans are not above other creatures or nature.
 Buddhism teaches that "once we treat nature as our friend, to cherish it, then we can see the need to change from the attitude of dominating nature to an attitude of working with nature—we are an intrinsic part of all existence rather than seeing ourselves as in control of it."

+Christianity

+Within the Catholic tradition of Christian thought, Pope Benedict XVI noted that "the Church’s magisterium expresses grave misgivings about notions of the environment inspired by ecocentrism and biocentrism".
+This, he stated, was because "such notions eliminate the difference of identity and worth between the human person and other living things.
+In the name of a supposedly egalitarian vision of the "dignity" of all living creatures, such notions end up abolishing the distinctiveness and superior role of human beings."